Understanding Your Heat Exchanger

 The HVAC seminars with the Heat Exchanger Experts are perhaps the most effective way to locate and identify defects in heat exchangers.
 You’ll learn about the behavior of the metal components that make up the exchangers, how to spot common points of failure in specific brands and models of heat exchangers, and even concerns and issues with newer, high-efficiency furnace units.
 Of course, you’ll also have the chance to ask questions about your work, your experience, and the lesson materials.
 The Heat Exchanger Experts are more than happy to provide you with in-depth and detailed answers.

 The Heat Exchanger Experts travel around the US every year.
 These one-day seminars train you to be a heat exchanger troubleshooting pro.
-A quick glance at our seminar schedule can tell you when the next seminar near you is happening.
+A quick glance at our Upcoming Open Classes can tell you when the next seminar near you is happening.
 Of course, if there isn’t a seminar near you, you can connect with the Experts to request a seminar for your area.

 Why Your HVAC Company Needs Heat Exchanger Training In 2020